-Purpose: The Strategy Delivery Group's role is to discuss and prioritise the objectives as set out in the Council's Strategic Plan under three areas: community, economy and environment, which will support and improve the social, economic and cultural life of residents, businesses and visitors.
+Purpose: Each Working Group's role is to discuss the detail, prioritise and deliver the objectives as set out in the Council's Strategic Plan under the three themes of: community; devolution; economy; and environment and public realm.

-The Strategy Delivery Group does not have any delegated authority but is a way of discussing issues and projects informally and including members of the community when relevant and by invitation only.
+There is a budget allocation foreach Working Group to allocate.
+However, the budget allocation will be held by the Council Matters Committee who will consider recommendations from the Working Group.
+The working group does not have any delegated authority but is a way of discussing issues and projects informally and including members of the community when relevant.

-Membership: The Strategy Delivery Group will be made up of a minimum of three Councillors and no maximum number, with powers to co-opt as required named members of the public (with relevant experience) on a non-voting basis who must agree to abide by the Town Council Code of Conduct.
+Membership: The community, economy and environment and public realm Working Groups will be made up of a minimum of three Councillors and a maximum of eight Councillors with powers to co-opt as required other Councillors and/or named members of the community (with relevant experience) on a non-voting basis who must agree to abide by the Town Council Code of Conduct.
+A Chair and Deputy will be elected.